 If the person with dementia remains in the same position for too long – for example, in a bed or chair – they may develop pressure sores.
 Pressure sores need immediate attention, as they can easily become infected and painful.
 Contact a community nurse straight away if you notice any signs of them.
 It is important to help prevent pressure sores by making sure the person with dementia moves their position frequently.
-(See factsheet 512, Pressure sores.)
+(See factsheet 512, Pressure ulcers (bed sores).)
 Other common skin problems include fungal infections and itching.

 As people become less mobile, they are also more likely to develop infections and blood clots, which can be fatal.
 Helping the person to walk or to make arm or leg movements while sitting in a chair can help.
 An occupational therapist or physiotherapist can advise on safe forms of exercise and our factsheet on Exercise and physical activity for people with dementia (529) also gives some examples.

 All drugs can have side-effects and some of the drugs that are frequently prescribed for behavioural symptoms in people with dementia can have severe side-effects and may increase the person's confusion.
 Some people in the later stages of dementia are prescribed doses of drugs that are too high, or drugs that are no longer appropriate to their needs.